-Find the OOP of the object to which a symbol object refers, in the context of the current session's user profile.
+Find the OOP of the Symbol to which a String object refers, in the context of the current session's user profile.

 OopType GciResolveSymbolObj(

-OopType aSymbolObj,
+OopType aStringObj,

 OopType symbolList);

-aSymbolObj The OOP of a kind of String.
-That is, this object's class must be symbolList The OOP of an instance of OOP\CLASS\SYMBOL\LIST or
+aStringObj The OOP of a kind of String or MultibyteString.
+That is, this object's class must be OOP\CLASS\STRING or a subclass thereof.

-OOP\CLASS\STRING or a subclass thereof.
+symbolList The OOP of an instance of OOP\CLASS\SYMBOL\LIST,

-OOP\NIL.
+OOP\CLASS\MultiByteString, or OOP\NIL.

-The OOP of the object that corresponds to the specified symbol.
+The OOP of the Symbol that corresponds to the specified String.

-Attempts to resolve a Symbol Obj using symbol list symbol List.
-If symbol List is OOP\NIL, this function searches the symbol list in the user's UserProfile.
+Attempts to resolve aStringObj using symbol list symbolList.
+If symbolList is OOP\NIL, this function searches the symbol list in the user's UserProfile.
 If the symbol is not found or an error is generated, the result is OOP\ILLEGAL.
-If the result is OOP\ILLEGAL and GciErr reports no error, then the symbol could not be resolved using the given symbol List.
+If the result is OOP\ILLEGAL and GciErr reports no error, then the symbol could not be resolved using the given symbolList.
 If an error such as an authorization error occurs, the result is OOP\ILLEGAL and the error is accessible by GciErr.

-This function is similar to GciResolveSymbol, except that the symbol argument is an object identifier instead of a C string.
+This function is similar to GciResolveSymbol, except that the symbol argument is an object identifier for a String instead of a C string.

-GciResolveSymbol, page 413
+GciResolveSymbol, page 326